trimstray/nginx-admins-handbook/README.md

 There are a lot of things you can do to improve NGINX server and this guide will attempt to cover as many of them as possible.

-Throughout this handbook you will explore the many features and capabilities of the NGINX.
+With this handbook you will explore the many features and capabilities of the NGINX.
 You'll find out, for example, how to testing the performance or how to resolve debugging problems.
 You will learn configuration guidelines, security design patterns, ways to handle common issues and how to stay out of them.
 I explained here a few best tips to avoid pitfalls and configuration mistakes.

-In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX.
+I added set of guidelines and examples has also been produced to help you administer of the NGINX.
 They give us insight into NGINX internals also.

 Mostly, I apply the rules presented here on the NGINX working as a reverse proxy.
 However, does not to prevent them being implemented for NGINX as a standalone server.